-Credit Hours: 1-3 Prerequisite: 24 hours in Behavioral Studies or instructor approval None
+Credit Hours: 1-3 Prerequisite: 24 hours in Behavioral Studies

 PSY/CJ 412 Criminology

 This course studies the nature, extent, and factors related to criminal behavior.
 Focus will be on the criminal justice system; the police, the judiciary and corrections (probation, imprisonment, parole and work release).